James McCartney at The Ambassadors Theatre

 And the most striking thing was that although two of the world’s greatest music legends were there, James’ talent was not at all obscured.
 He made his own way through their blinding light and, better yet, he shone with them.

 Photo: Danny Clifford

-For further information about James McCartney and future events visit here.
+For further information and future events visit James McCartney’s website here.

 Watch the video for Angel here: